laminas/laminas-stratigility/doc/book/api.md

 ## Middleware

-`Zend\Stratigility\MiddlewarePipe` is the primary application interface, and has been discussed previously.
+`Laminas\Stratigility\MiddlewarePipe` is the primary application interface, and has been discussed previously.
 Its API is:

 ```php